jeffhung/cli3/README.rst

 ===============================

 For a long time, I am looking for good and popular command line parser to ease command line tool developments in Java.
-However, none satisfies me.
+However, none satisfied me.

 Apache Commons CLI is simple, elegant, and popular.
-But it is too limited that cannot support common design such as sub-command.
-And its successor, CLI2, is never finished or released according to its official site.
-Since I do not know any other good and popular implementation, I decide to make my own one.
+But it is too limited that do not support common design such as sub-command.
+And its successor, CLI2, is never finished nor released according to official website.
+Since I do not know any other good and popular implementation (any suggestion?), I decide to make my own one.

 Ideas
 -----